catta-in/jenkins-sonarcube-project/README.md

+# jenkins-sonarqube-project

-In this project an open source repository was used and the main goal was to set up Jenkins with SonarCube
+ The project's goal was to set up Jenkins with SonarCube.
+An open source repository demo-playwright-workshop was used in this project.

+ ## Result

+- Jenkins runs the CI/CD pipeline
+- SonarQube analizes the code quality
+- Data is available on the SonarQube dashboard